aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

    outcome and then slash the validator for not including it.
    - **Penalty**: The validator's stake is partially slashed, and they are penalized with a temporary ban from participating in leader elections or block production if their deposit stakes fall below the minimum.

-4. **Ignoring the finalize_epoch fork**: This is a minor event just as any other incorrect block.
-It should probably just be ignored with no penalty.
+4. **Submitting an incorrect block, or not submitting a block in time**: If a block producer's block has been replaced by holes more than 50% of the time during one epoch.

-5. **Ignoring a correctly pinned fork**: This is a minor event just as any other incorrect block.
+5. **Ignoring the finalize_epoch fork**: This is a minor event just as any other incorrect block.
 It should probably just be ignored with no penalty.

-6. **Submitting an incorrect block**: This is a minor event.
+6. **Ignoring a correctly pinned fork**: This is a minor event just as any other incorrect block.
 It should probably just be ignored with no penalty.

 #### Submitting Proof of Wrongdoings

 Any participant can submit proof of a validator's wrongdoing by creating a special "Proof of Misconduct" call to the election contract.
 This call includes: